HarshvMahawar/LFX-Mentorship-CCC/new.md

         * **RATS Mapping:** Conveyance.
 Veraison primarily uses a challenge-response API as its interaction model.
         * **Actionable Insights:**
             * **Protocol Flexibility:** While challenge-response is a common pattern, ensure that Veraison can support other conveyance protocols and interaction models as needed to accommodate different use cases and environments.
-            * **Secure Communication:** Continue to prioritize secure communication channels for conveying attestation evidence and results, using mechanisms like mTLS.